 I opened my clothes closet, hoping there was something within its meagre offerings--threads that would be cool but also appropriate to wear to a funeral.
 I hadn't worn a suit since the last wedding I attended two years ago.
 I figured my light blue dress

-shirt would go with the pair of dark denim Wranglers but my pea jacket would be a bit too casual.
-Unable to find anything reasonable, I plucked out the fake black leather bomber jacket, hiding meekly in the far side of the closet, a forgotten victim of abandonment: a thirteenth birthday present.
-It reminded me that I never had a bar mitzvah, although technically I was not Jewish.
+shirt would go with the pair of dark denim Wranglers.
+I thought that my pea jacket would be a bit too casual.
+Unable to find anything reasonable, I plucked out the fake black leather bomber jacket hiding meekly in the far side of the closet, the forgotten victim of abandonment, a thirteenth birthday present from mom.
+It reminded me that I never had a bar mitzvah, although technically I was not even Jewish.
 The old man told me it was my choice but I would have to find the bread to pay for the celebrations because he had no belief in the custom.
 Uncle Mickey offered the money but I had no desire to go through all the preparations: learning Hebrew so I could read from the Torah, deciding who to invite, getting fit for a monkey suit, and all the rest.
 It's funny because I wasn't baptized either--mom never insisted and of course the old man would've gone ape shit.
-It mattered jack squat to me--like the old man, I had no bond with any religion, although I definitely didn't have his fucked up Wizard of Oz view of God.
+It mattered jack squat to me--like the old man, I had no formal bond with any religion, although I definitely didn't have his totally fucked up Wizard of Oz notion of God.

-I recalled the first day of class at Northwood when I took home all the usual stupid forms to have signed by my parents, including the sneaky questionnaire asking for my religious affiliation.
+I recalled the first day of class at Northwood when I took home the usual stupid forms to have signed by my parents, including the sneaky questionnaire asking for my religious affiliation.
 It created quite a stir at home: mom said I should write down "not yet decided" but the old man insisted on "godless."
-I broke rank and wrote down my own label: "follower of spiritual guidance."
-Whatever the response might be, it was none of their fucking business what my personal beliefs were.
-A few days later, my mom received a call from the principal's secretary advising her that my answer did not fit the "benchmark for valid religions."
+I broke rank and wrote down my own label: "follower of my own spiritual guidance."
+Really though, it was none of their fucking business what my personal beliefs were.
+A few days later my mom received a call from the principal's secretary advising her that my answer did not fit the "benchmark for valid religions."
 What the fuck!
 Are they serious?
 A list of "VALID religions!
 Who decides what a "valid religion" is?
-Needless to say, when uncle Mickey found out, he had a full-blown conniption.
-Hours later, he called the principal, threatening him, the school, the school board, and the city, with legal action for denying his nephew "religious freedom."
+Needless to say, when Uncle Mickey found out, he had a full-blown conniption.
+Minutes later, he called the principal, threatening him, the school, the school board, and the city, with legal action for denying his nephew "religious freedom."
 The next day a superintendent at the school board called mom and told her they would still not accept my description of religious belief but instead, would leave the question of religion blank.
-It appeased my folks and though uncle Mickey was still pissed, I convinced him to let it go.
+It appeased my folks and though my uncle was still pissed, I convinced him to let it go.
 I figured that I was in deep enough shit as it was.
 No use in leaving Northwood with more bad feelings, particularly when I was just a hare's breath away from being sent to juvie.

 Downer!
 The jacket still fit, a depressing reminder that I still hadn't grown all that much in almost three years.
 Uncle Mickey insured me that my greatly anticipated growth spurt would come soon.
 He told me that I had good "vertical" genes, seeing as my old man was over six feet and mom was taller than average.
 Still, I had this continuous nightmare of getting to my new school and having to watch all the taller girls literally looking down on me.
-I chose my dark brown zip-up Beatle boots with the Cuban heels which thankfully made me look taller.
+I chose my dark brown zip-up Beatle boots with the Cuban heels.
 They needed a good polish but would do.

-The funeral service was at the Green Valley Cemetery and Mausoleum, located a short distance from Cody's apartment.
+The funeral service was held at the Green Valley Cemetery and Mausoleum, located just a short distance from Cody's apartment.
 It occupied a large swath of land between a fire station and small strip plaza.
 I had passed by there many times at lunch break and after school, on my way to the convenience store in the plaza.
-From the entrance you could make out the top of the goal post on the east side of the school's football stadium.
-On occasion I would ride my bike along the cemetery's main paved road, gazing at the different shaped monuments, unaware that one day I would be visiting again, only this time on foot for a very different and sad occasion.
+From the cemetery's entrance, if you looked towards the south, you could make out the top of the goal post on the east side of the school's football stadium.
+On occasion I would ride my bike along the cemetery's main paved road, gazing at the different shaped monuments, unaware that one day I would be visiting again, only this time on foot and for a very different and sad occasion.

 I walked to the entrance, stopping momentarily to allow a small procession of cars to make their way into the cemetery.
 They must have been the slower stragglers separated from the main group.
 A man of indeterminate age was standing at the edge of the wide open black iron gate.
-He was wearing a dark wide-brimmed fedora sitting well below his forehead, reminding me of a gangster in a 40's movie.
+He was wearing a dark wide-brimmed fedora sitting well below his forehead, reminding me of a gangster in one of those old 40's movie.
 Oddly, even with rain threatening through thick clouds, he was sporting a pair of dark shades.
 He asked me which service I was attending and offered me a choice of two directions for finding the site: the easier but longer route involved following the main road to a hilltop cul-de-sac; the other choice, was much quicker but more physically demanding.
 I noticed that as he talked he did not move his head, but rather, seemed to stare straight ahead.
-But a glance at a white cane leaning against the open gate explained it all--he was blind!
-I thanked him and walked along the side of the paved road until I came to a narrow footpath.
+But a glance at a white cane leaning against the open gate explained it all--the cat was blind!
+I thanked him, deciding to take the quicker route and walked along the side of the paved road until I came to a narrow footpath.
 I heard a voice behind me calling out: "Young man, take caution on the footpath.
 It's really slippery!"
 It was the blind man.
-How weird!
-A guy who couldn't see warning ME to be careful!
+How weird--a guy who couldn't see warning ME to be careful!

 He was right!
 The footpath was narrow and couched between the naked branches of thick winter-scathed underbrush.
-The footing was challenging, especially in the muddy spots that were hidden by scattered leaves, the remnants of a past season.
-I came to a clearing which revealed a steep stone floored staircase with a single wooden railing to the side.
+The footing was challenging, especially in the muddy spots that were hidden by scattered leaves and greasy, partially exposed rocks.
+I came to a clearing which revealed a steep stone-floored staircase with a single wooden railing to the side.
 I did a double-step up the incline, reaching the crown of the hill out of breath.
 To my left, a short distance away, a long black hearse was parked against the paved road's shoulder, several more cars behind it.
-To my right, a fair distance away, I saw a group of mourners gathered in a semicircle beneath the naked canopy of a large naked willow tree.
+To my right, a fair distance away, I saw a group of mourners gathered in a semicircle beneath the naked canopy of a large still naked willow tree.
 A man was standing erect in the centre of the group just a few feet in front of them.

 I reached the edge of the group and stood aside an elderly gentleman leaning on a strange shaped wooden cane in the undulating shape of a snake with a dragon's head.
 The man at the centre was the minister, dressed in a dark knee length woollen overcoat, his white clerical collar in sharp contrast with his dark clothing.
 In front of him, Cody's nana was hunched over in her wheelchair, an elderly woman with white hair straddling the grieving grandmother's trembling shoulders with her arms.
 I noticed that Mrs. Jelinek was holding something that looked like a flower.